JsyPhil/2020-Melanoma-Comp/README.md

 - Feature enginieering in the meta data, inparticular image sizes due to distribution issues
 - Complex ensembles
 - Ensembles of predictions publicised during the competition
-- Early stopping, training teneded to carry on going leading to overfitting, primarily due to class imbalance and the lack of positive samples.
+- Early stopping, models didn't stop early, valuation metrics didn't plateau or worsen so training tended to carry on going leading to overfitting.
+This was primarily due to class imbalance and the lack of positive samples.

 ###### Final Selection